connorcleary/sloping_confined_aquifer/README.md

 Code to model sloping confined coastal aquifers.
 Models the emplacement and salinization of OFG.
-This repository contains scripts used to generate results for a manuscript has been submitted for publication.
+This repository contains scripts used to generate results for a manuscript that has been submitted for publication.